By John Grochowski

 I suggested there might be a little selective memory at work, and after he let off a little steam, he agreed.
 Maybe it wasn’t EVERY time.

-negative side, if we were guaranteed a same-value card on every one-card draw, we’d never fill out a four-card straight or turn two pair into a full house.
+On the negative side, if we were guaranteed a same-value card on every one-card draw, we’d never fill out a four-card straight or turn two pairs into a full house.

 In the short term, if we get two or three same-card draws close together, we start thinking the machine is doing it all the time.
 But when you keep careful track of results, the effect disappears.